Associate Art Psychotherapist

 - Bachelor of Arts Degree in Photography

 Molly qualified as an Art Psychotherapist in 2019 from the University of South Wales.
 She has pre and post qualification experience working with adults, children, young people and their families.
 Since qualifying, she has worked in a variety of settings including schools and charities and has developed a skillset around developmental trauma and attachment.
 Molly has conducted assessments and therapy with clients struggling with regulating their anxiety, low self-esteem, and attachment difficulties.
-She has also worked with clients who have experienced domestic violence and sexual abuse.
+She has also worked with young people who have autism, and those who have experienced domestic violence and sexual abuse.

 Catherine and Molly first worked together in 2020 when Catherine clinically supervised Molly’s work at a specialist unit in a school for children who were struggling in mainstream classes.